Orange County Lyft Accident Attorneys

 Frequently Asked Questions

-Under this system, the court will consider how much each driver contributed to the accident.
+Under California’s pure comparative negligence rule, you can still pursue compensation even if you were partially responsible for the Lyft accident.
+However, your claim will be reduced by your percentage of fault.
 Let’s say your total damages are $10,000, and the court finds you 20% at fault for the accident.
-This means you’d still be entitled to recover 80% of your damages, or $8,000.
+This means you may still be able to recover 80% of your damages, or $8,000.

 California law imposes a deadline for filing a personal injury claim, known as the statute of limitations.
 Orange County also follows this rule.
 Generally, you have two years from the date of the accident to file a lawsuit against the at-fault party.